php-compatible/router/README.md

 # router
 Modernise the routing in your legacy projects.

-**PHP 8-style routing for PHP 4+** - Write enums today, upgrade to native enums tomorrow.
+**PHP 8-style routing for PHP 4+ style routing** - Write routes today, upgrade to modern tomorrow.

 This library provides a modern routing API that works on PHP 4 and above.
 When you're ready to upgrade to PHP 8.1+, use the included migration tool to automatically convert your routes to routing files (like laravel or symfony has)